 Invasive Breast Cancer – Take 2

 “Hey honey, will you check this out?”
 At this point, my husband, Rick, was used to feeling my boobs.
-Not in a fun way, either.
 After going through breast cancer a year and a half ago, I was routinely asking for his opinion about various lumps.
 I had just finished a self-breast exam in the shower and felt a small, seed-sized mass in the lower right quadrant of my left breast.
-Incredibly small and hard to feel, it was just different than the normal lumps and bumps that I routinely feel in my cystic, glandular breast tissue.
+Incredibly small and hard to feel, it was just different than the normal lumps and bumps that I routinely feel in my cystic, dense breast tissue.

 “Hmmm…. yes, I feel it.
 How long has it been there?”
 Just noticing it was my answer.
 Regardless, he told me to go ahead and make the call after a few minutes.

 Reaching out to my nurse navigator was easy.
 They literally answered the phone directly, and even though I had an MRI 6 months ago and a diagnostic mammogram three weeks earlier, I was scheduled for an ultrasound later that day.
 One of the perks of being a breast cancer survivor is that it is immediately taken seriously when you feel a lump.